dalenewman/JunkDrawer/README.md

 </add>
 ```

-Currently, types are checked in the order they appear.
+Types are checked in the order they appear.
 So, to select the
-most efficient type, add more restrictive types first.
-For example, if
+most efficient type, place more restrictive types ahead of less restrictive types.
-you test for a `short` (-32,768 to 32,767), before a `byte` (0 to 255),
+For example, if you test for a `short` (-32,768 to 32,767), before a `byte` (0 to 255),
 any *would-be* `bytes` end up as `shorts`.

 Every value in a field is checked against a type's restrictions.